alexandermendes/tei-viewer/docs/development.md

 </title>
 ```

+### Releases

+A new release will be published following any layout or XSLT updates.
+In the
+case of XSLT updates, any stored records will be updated to apply the new
+transformation the next time a table view is loaded.
+In development environments
-Any stored records will be updated to apply the new transformation the next time a table view is refreshed.
+the records will be updated each time a table view is loaded, which means that
+it will take a bit longer to load table views during development.